 Worship at Haney Church

-Our worship service is informal and intentionally flexible to express that this is a dynamic conversation.
+Our live worship services are informal and intentionally flexible to express that this is a dynamic conversation.
 But when you watch carefully you will notice a structure as each service is designed to express four movements in the conversation:

 - God calls us to worship and we praise God